A simple step-by-step guide to making fresh, floral headbands

 Cut two lengths of ribbon.
 The longer it is, the more it’ll hang down your back.
 Double one length of ribbon and thread it through the loop.
 Draw the ends through and secure it like a tassel.
 Repeat on the other side.

 Admire your handy work.
 Tie a bow with the ribbon so it fits snugly.
-Snap a few photos and enjoy feeling like a queen and shining bright as the sun.
+Now enjoy feeling like a queen and shining like the sun.